-Experimental set-up of the Barnes Maze test.
-Learning and reversal of hippocampal learning protocol.
+Figure 1: Experimental set-up of the Barnes Maze test.
+Learning and reversal learning of the hippocampal learning protocol.
 The test can also be performed with a striatal learning protocol (not shown).

 Contextual Fear Conditioning Test

 Animals are trained and tested on 2 consecutive days.
-On the training day, animals are placed in a chamber and receiving a conditioned stimuli / unconditioned stimuli package (tone/foot shock).
+On the training day animals are placed in a chamber and receive a conditioned stimuli / unconditioned stimuli package (tone/foot shock).
 Contextual memory is tested 24 hours after training.
-The animal is placed into the same chamber as during the training and freezing behavior is automatically recorded.
+To do so the animal is placed into the same chamber as during the training and freezing behavior is automatically recorded.
 Cued memory is scored one hour after the contextual test in a novel, modified chamber where the animal receives the auditory cued stimulus and freezing behavior is again automatically recorded.